pivotal/docs-tap/multicluster/reference/tap-values-iterate-sample.hbs.md

     - Google Cloud Registry has the form `kp_default_repository: "gcr.io/my-project/build-service"`.
     - For Google Cloud Registry, use the contents of the service account JSON file.
 - `KP-DEFAULT-REPO-SECRET` is the user name that can write to `KP-DEFAULT-REPO`.
 You can `docker push` to this location with this credential.
-    * For Google Cloud Registry, use `kp_default_repository_username: _json_key`.
+    - For Google Cloud Registry, use `kp_default_repository_username: _json_key`.
-    * Please create the secret prior to the installation.
-For example registry-credentials secret created above could be used here.
+    - You must create the secret before the installation.
+For example, you can use the `registry-credentials` secret created earlier.
-- `KP-DEFAULT-REPO-SECRET-NAMESPACE` is the namespace where KP-DEFAULT-REPO-SECRET is created.
+- `KP-DEFAULT-REPO-SECRET-NAMESPACE` is the namespace where `KP-DEFAULT-REPO-SECRET` is created.
 - `SERVER-NAME` is the host name of the registry server.
 Examples:
     - Harbor has the form `server: "my-harbor.io"`.
     - Docker Hub has the form `server: "index.docker.io"`.